raydac/netbeans-mmd-plugin/README.md

 # Changelog
 __1.4.1 (under development)__
-- Reworked processing of print preview, removed buffered image use
+- ALL: Reworked processing of print preview, removed buffered image use
-- Changed default shortcuts for MacOS, fixed processing of space button
+- ALL: Changed default shortcuts for MacOS, fixed processing of space button
-- Fixed D'n'D processing of topics
+- ALL: Fixed D'n'D processing of topics
 - IJ:  fixed issue "Project Project (Disposed) test already disposed" [#25](https://github.com/raydac/netbeans-mmd-plugin/issues/25)

-__1.4.0-SNAPSHOT (18-dec-2016)__
+__1.4.0 (18-dec-2016)__
 - IJ: plugin adapted for compatibility with 14.0.5 (139.1803)
 - ALL: added importers for Mindmup, Freemind, Novamind, Coggle and XMind formats
 - NB:  disabled watching of file changes by default, added options flag to enable that